Felipe VI: Jews

 During his State Visit to Egypt, King Felipe criticized the "unbearable" humanitarian crisis in the Gaza Strip, which "has caused unspeakable suffering of hundreds of thousands of innocent people" and supported a "viable Palestinian state that coexists in peace and security with Israel".
 The Palestinian state would be formed by "Gaza, the West Bank and East Jerusalem".
 He defended a similar position during his speech at the general debate of the eightieth session of the United Nations General Assembly, asking for the "massacre" to be stopped and pushed for the two-state solution.

 Honours and awards

 In 2019, as King, Felipe received the World Peace & Liberty Award from the World Jurist Association at the World Law Congress in Madrid.
+Felipe VI holds the Guinness World Record for being the tallest reigning monarch in the world, standing at 1.97 metres (6 ft 5½ in).